-In case you don’t know already, my name is Michael, I’m one of the guys behind the MEDIC BLOG.
-If you are reading this then you have probably clicked on a tweet, Facebook post or link on my blog and want to find out how exactly I smashed the UCAT!
-To be completely honest, the UCAT was one of the most challenging things I’ve ever had to overcome.
+In case you don’t know already, my name is Michael, I’m one of the guys behind the medic blog.
+If you are reading this, then you have probably clicked on a tweet, Facebook post or link on my blog and want to find out how exactly I smashed the UCAT!
+The exam was one of the most challenging things I’ve ever had to overcome.
 I failed to get into medical school TWICE before finally succeeding on my third attempt and scoring one of the highest scores in 2015.
 However, it wasn’t easy!
 I made so many mistakes when I initially prepared for the exam and noticed so many students offering bad advice on The Student Room that I had to share my preparation tips.
-The following TEN tips were a game changer for me and I highly recommend you incorporate them into your preparation plan, they are as follows:
+The following TEN tips were a game-changer for me, and I highly recommend you incorporate them into your preparation plan, they are as follows:

 1. Set A Target Score

 Obviously, you want to achieve the highest UCAT score possible.
-However, I highly recommend to set a goal, typically this would be the minimum UCAT score needed to be invited for an interview.
+However, I highly recommend to set a goal, and typically this would be the minimum UCAT score needed to be invited for an interview.
 However, universities assess the UCAT differently, some have a total cut-off, others use a percentile cut-off, whilst others do not have a cut-off at all.
-You need to find out how your choices assess the exam and set yourself an ideal and minimum target score based on your findings.
-When I took the UCAT the third time I came to the conclusion after researching all my choices that I needed to achieve an average score of 700 in each section and a minimum of 650.
+It would be best if you found out how your choices assess the exam and set yourself an ideal and minimum target score based on your findings.
+When I took the UCAT the third time, I concluded after researching all my choices that I needed to achieve an average score of 700 in each section and a minimum of 650.
 This was the benchmark I set myself during my preparation.
 If I achieved below 650 in a mock exam, I would consider it a fail.
 My entire preparation was based on beating this mark.

 2. Identify Your Weakness first

 Before buying any practice book or enlisting on any course, identify which areas of the UCAT you find difficult.
-The UCAT is made up of 5 subtests, they include Verbal reasoning, Abstract reasoning, Decision Making, Abstract Reasoning and Situational Judgement.
-The most reliable way to find out your weakness is by attempting the official practice tests on the UCAT website, it is updated each year to reflect the same level of difficulty candidates can expect in the exam.
-I recommend you attempt the tests at the beginning of your preparation, it will help you identify which areas you need to work on the most.
-I remember when I took the UCAT I quickly discovered that the verbal reasoning subtest was my weakest section, I did not perform well in the official verbal practice tests so I spent a majority of my preparation time learning and adopting new strategies to improve my verbal score.
-In addition, I took things further by recognising that the inference and mostly likely verbal question-types were the questions I struggled with the most, thus, worked on those areas the most.
+The UCAT is made up of 5 subtests; they include Verbal reasoning, Abstract reasoning, Decision Making, Abstract Reasoning and Situational Judgement.
+The most reliable way to find out your weakness is by attempting the official question banks and practise tests on the UCAT website.
+It is updated each year to reflect the style of questions candidates can expect in the exam.
+I recommend you attempt the tests at the beginning of your preparation as it will help you identify which areas you need to work on the most.

 3. Prioritise Smartly

 A common mistake candidates make is that they can at times find themselves feeding their ego, where they spend the majority of their time on sections of the exam they enjoy the most.
 This can be a waste of time, think about it, if you find the Abstract reasoning section easier than verbal reasoning, It doesn’t make sense to practice more abstract questions than verbal.
-Studies show that honing your strongest section only boosts your overall UCAT score by 10-15%, but focusing on your weakest section can boost your overall score by 20-30%.
+Studies show that honing your strongest area only boosts your overall UCAT score by 10-15%, but focusing on your weakest areas can boost your overall score by 20-30%.
 That is double the results!
-Give priority to your weakest section and spend most of your preparation improving it.
-I spent 45% of my preparation time practising verbal questions (weakest section) and about 10% of my time practising my strongest section, which was the abstract section.
+Give priority to weak areas.
+I spent 45% of my UCAT revision practising verbal questions (my weakest section) and about 10% of my time practising my strongest section, which was the abstract section.

 4. Practice Question-types not just Sections

-I realised that the second time I took the UCAT my average score didn’t improve by much despite practising thousands of questions.
+I realised that the second time I took the UCAT, my average score didn’t improve that much despite practising thousands of questions.
 This is because practising questions only familiarizes you with the exam, it doesn’t significantly improve your reasoning skills.
 In order to really smash the UCAT, you need to dig deeper!
-Try to understand which type of question in each subtest you struggle with the most.
-For instance, in the Abstract reasoning section there are four types of questions that examiners include, you might find one type of question difficult and another easy.
-It makes sense to focus your efforts on improving on the one question-type you find most difficult instead of the entire abstract section.
-Use this to your advantage by adopting strategies to fix the problem or a triage approach that levels your strengths and weaknesses.
+Try to understand which type of question in each subtest, you struggle with the most.
+For instance, in the Abstract reasoning section, there are four types of questions that examiners include, you might find one type of question difficult and another easy.
+It makes sense to focus your efforts working on the one question-type that you find most difficult instead of the entire section.
+Use such insight to your advantage by testing strategies to fix the problem or adopting triage strategies that level your strengths and weaknesses.

 5. Evaluate Your Progress

 Another mistake to avoid is just practising questions after questions with no strategy, you must evaluate your progress throughout the duration of your preparation.
 A good way to evaluate your progress is by attempting a mock exam every week until your big day.
-After each mock exam compare your results with the previous one.
+After each mock exam, compare your results with the previous one.
 This will help identify areas for improvement and ensure you are working effectively to boost your weakest skills.
-I remember when I took the exam I did a total of 5 mock exams before my big day.
-I noticed by the end of week 3 I had significantly improved my verbal reasoning score but my quantitative score hadn’t improved much.
-So I spent a majority of the remaining weeks working on my quantitative skills.
+I remember when I took the exam, I did a total of 5 mock exams before the big day.
+I noticed by the end of week 3 I had significantly improved my verbal reasoning score, but my quantitative score hadn’t improved much.
+So I spent the majority of the remaining weeks working on that.

 6. Learn Exam Strategies To Boost Reasoning Skills

-It is virtually impossible to significantly improve your cognitive skills in a short amount of time.
-For example, if you are a slow reader, you won’t be able to increase your reading speed in 2 weeks or a month.
-However, you can learn exam strategies and tactics to improve your ability to read and comprehend information presented in the verbal section.
+For instance, if you are a slow reader, learn exam strategies and tactics to improve your ability to read and comprehend information.
 I’m really slow at working out maths in my head, but I learned a few mental maths tricks to combat this so I can save time in the quantitative section.

 7. Practice with an Online Course

 The UCAT is a computer-based test, you need to practice questions under the same exam conditions as the real test.
 Pick an online course that closely mimics the testing experience and allows you to familiarize yourself with the onscreen format of the exam.
-The best online courses contain answer items at the same equivalent standard as UCAT and allow you review your responses against answer rationales.
+The best online courses contain answer items at the same equivalent standard as UCAT and allow you to review your responses against answer rationales.
 Online courses are also a great way to hone your exam strategies and techniques.
 There are loads of companies offering online courses so be sure to read reviews and customer feedbacks before choosing one.
-Check out my recommended online UCAT courses for the year.

 8. Improve skill don’t Just Practice